Hans Christian Andersen

 2019 Fashion Show

-Our annual fundraiser – fashion show, luncheon and gift basket raffle – provides for music student scholarships while showing that classical music is always in style!
+Our annual fundraiser – fashion show, luncheon and gift basket raffle was held on November 2nd– this fundraiser helps to provide student scholarships while showing that classical music is always in style!

 Organizations We Support

 The core purpose of the Lancaster Symphony Orchestra is to enrich, entertain and educate the South Central Pennsylvania Community through unique live musical performances and to provide community engagement opportunities for students of all ages.

 Allegro has partnered with the Women’s Symphony Association to bring a fresh and exciting new perspective to the Youth Instrumental Music Competition.

 A non-profit charitable organization dedicated to raising awareness and resources to strengthen the roll that music plays in our schools and communities.